Proposal

 5. Primary / Secondary research/data

 List a range of books/films/websites/YouTube clips you have seen or intend on using, as part of your unit 2.
 These can include primary & secondary sources of research (articles, theorists, events, libraries, photography, magazines, internet etc.).
 How will you gather feedback for your rough-cut?
-How will you show an improvement of a skillset?
+How will you show an improvement of a skillset and or knowledge?

 6. Final plan

 You will need to pitch the idea.
 What’s the narrative?
+(Three act structure?
+Overall story?
+Conflict?)
 Character list?
+Key scenes?
 Genre?
 Audience?
 Be clear as to what you want to make.
-Use critical/contextual perspectives, eg an element of narrative or representational theory.
-Bring in context, eg how your work fits/answers/extends/develops/contrasts with existing work.
+Bring in theoretical plans and links (Genre convention, Bill Nichols, Narrative theory)

 7. Role